 The Sentiero dei Ducati on Foot

 The new hiking path of the Sentiero dei Ducati, conceived and managed by the Reggio Emilia’s Italian Alpine Club (CAI) in cooperation with the local branches of Fivizzano and Sarzana, mostly retraces the original route of 1993, except for few segments – changes due to either current viability conditions or to improvements to its usability.
+Among these, the new stage 1 that directly connects the city of Reggio Emilia (very well served by public transports) to the matildic village of Quattro Castella.

 The whole route has been marked by CAI volunteers who have also affixed special symbols (turreted crown with the initials “SD” or simple initials “SD”) in addition to the classic red and white landmarks on stones and trees.
-Since in Lunigiana the Sentiero dei Ducati largely follows the stages (from 9 to 13) of the historic Trekking of the Lunigiana, the specific symbolism of this path (the acronym “TL”) can also be found for long stretches.
+Since in Lunigiana the Sentiero dei Ducati largely follows the stages of the historic Trekking of the Lunigiana, the specific symbolism of this path (the acronym “TL”) can also be found for long stretches.
 In addition, numerous poles have been installed with arrows showing the intermediate destinations and the estimated duration of the walk.
 The GPX tracks for satellite navigators can also be downloaded from this site (see Download page).

 However, the topographic maps (available on the market, see section “Cartography” on the Information page of this site) should never be missing in your backpack, since for every serious hiker they are essential travel companions, together with compass and altimeter.
 In fact, even considering the significant length of the path and the natural areas crossed, there is no shortage of stretches that require good orientation skills and ability for autonomous progression in a mountain environment.
 Many of the stretches cross pleasant and solitary locations, away from roads and villages, where mobile phone coverage isn’t available, let alone internet connection to access data service.